crowdsecurity/php-remediation-engine/docs/USER_GUIDE.md

 ];
 ```

+This setting is not required.

 - `geolocation[enabled]`: `true` to enable remediation based on country.
 Default to `false`.

 - `geolocation[type]`:  Geolocation system.
 Only `maxmind` is available for the moment.
 Default to `maxmind`.

-- `geolocation[cache_duration]`: This setting will be used to set the lifetime of a cached country associated to an
+- `geolocation[cache_duration]`: This setting will be used to set the lifetime (in seconds) of a cached country
-  IP.
-The purpose is to avoid multiple call to the geolocalized system (e.g. maxmind database).
+  associated to an IP.
+The purpose is to avoid multiple call to the geolocation system (e.g. maxmind database).
 Default to 86400.
 Set 0 to disable caching.

-- `geolocation[maxmind]`: MaxMind settings.

 - `geolocation[maxmind][database_type]`: Select from `country` or `city`.
+These are the two available MaxMind
+  database types.
 Default to `country`.
-These are the two available MaxMind database types.

 - `geolocation[maxmind][database_path]`: Absolute path to the MaxMind database (e.g. mmdb file)